 In the spring, you’ll find different types of basil available in garden centers, nurseries, and home improvement stores.
 You can also find growers selling them on Etsy year round.

-Throughout the year, you may see basil plants for sale in your local grocery store or stores like Walmart, in the produce department.
+Throughout the year, you may see sweet types of basil plants for sale in your local grocery store or stores like Walmart, in the produce department.
 If you see organic basil plants for sale, choose them over non-organic.

 Whether you start with a starter plant or grow different types of basil from seed, once you have healthy plants thriving, you can learn how to harvest basil and how to prune basil so you can root and grow more plants.
 You can grow them outdoors in temperate climates and indoors year round in colder areas.
 In this way, you can enjoy fresh basil all year.